 Behind many well-executed projects are meticulously detailed communication plans.
-In project management, communication plans explain who needs to know what, when, why, and how they'll get that information.
+In project management, communication plans explain everyone's communication needs: who needs to know what, when, why, and how they'll get that information.

 These documents can be time-consuming to put together because they need to not only be comprehensive but also update and change as the project itself progresses.